lemos999/Project-LaTeXize-CSAT-2026-solving-/README.md

     *   **Phase 3: Integrity Check:** The output is cross-referenced with the source to ensure 100% information preservation.
 3.  **Strict Output Protocol:** A rigid format for consistency and usability, mandating a Markdown code block for the final LaTeX output.

+## ⚠️ Disclaimer
+The College Scholastic Ability Test (CSAT) questions cited in this project are the intellectual property of the Korea Institute for Curriculum and Evaluation (KICE).
+This project uses them for the sole purpose of technological demonstration and verification.

 ---

 # ✒️ 프로젝트 LaTeXize